sbustreamspot/sbustreamspot-core/README.md

      sample is provided as `test_bootstrap_clusters.txt`.
 Bootstrap clusters used for the experiments in the paper are available [here][2].

+The output will contain a summary of the execution parameters, runtime, and the graph cluster assignments and anomaly scores every 10,000 edges.
+This output can be further analyzed in various dimensions with [sbustreamspot-analyze][3].

 Compilation and execution has been tested with GCC 5.2.1 on Ubuntu 15.10.

 ## Quickstart